 Dear Mr. Harris:

-To follow up Crescendo’s previous correspondance concering our Entrada Produciton and our meeting of August 29, 2000 in Denver, this letter is to define Crescendo’s position with respect to the gathering and treating of Crescendo’s Dakota Production under the terms of the Gathering Agreement.
+To follow up Crescendo’s previous correspondance concering our Entrada Produciton and our meeting of August 29, 2000 in Denver, this letter is to confirm Crescendo’s position with respect to the gathering and treating of Crescendo’s Dakota Production under the terms of the Gathering Agreement.

 Based on our discussions in Denver, it is Crescendo’s understanding that modifications were made to Wildhorse’s San Arroyo Plant which would allow up to 6 mmcfd of Crescendo’s Dakota Production to be treated at the San Arroyo Plant and delivered into Northwest Pipeline through the Westwater (Grand Valley) interconnect.
 [Need more facts here concerning NWP specs and how the Wildhorse mods.
 Clean our gas up.
 Dan or Ken?]
-In accordance with Section 8.
-“Processing Agreement” of the Gathering Agreement, Wildhorse has the obligation “accept all gas delivered up to the maximum daily allowable hereunder and to redeliver the same to a mainline carrier interconneciton to the extent such gas delivered to a mainline carrier is accepted by such carrier”.
-Futhermore, Section 3 in the August 4, 1994 amendment clearly states that Wildhorse’s obligation is to redeliver Crescendo’s volumes under this Agreement after removal of impurities and natural gas liquids.
+Under Section 8 (“Processing Agreement”) of the Gathering Agreement, Wildhorse has the obligation “to accept all gas delivered up to the maximum daily allowable hereunder and to redeliver the same to a mainline interconneciton to the extent such gas delivered to a mainline carrier is accepted by such carrier”.
+Section 3 in the August 4, 1994 amendment also obligates Wildhorse to redeliver Crescendo’s full volumes after removal of impurities and natural gas liquids.

 It is our understanding that Crescendo’s Dakota Production is currently be curtailed in order to allow other producer’s high btu gas to flow on the Wildhorse gathering sytem.
 Crescendo does not find any provisions in the Gathering Agreement which allow Wildhorse to curtail Crescendo’s Dakota Production in order to move third party gas.
+To the contrary, the Gathering Agreement provides that Crescendo’s gas was granted “first queue position” on the pipeline.

-Crescendo request clarification from Wildhorse concerning the curtailment of the Dakota Production.
-Crescendo’s position is that our Dakota Production should not be curtailed in light of Northwest Pipeline ability to take the Dakota Production and expect Wildhorse to accept all gas delivered by Crescendo up to the maximum daily allowable as soon as possible.
+Crescendo requests clarification from Wildhorse concerning the curtailment of the Dakota Production.
+Crescendo’s position is that our Dakota Production may not be curtailed in light of Northwest Pipeline’s ability to take the Dakota Production.
+Accordingly, we expect Wildhorse to accept all gas delivered by Crescendo up to the maximum daily allowable as soon as possible.

-Again, Crescendo is eager to resolve our curtailment issues with Wildhorse and would appreciate to prompt acknowledge and plan of action concerning the the above issues with Crescendo’s Dakota Production.
+Again, Crescendo is eager to resolve our curtailment issues with Wildhorse and would appreciate Wildhorse’s prompt acknowledgement of your obligations under the Gathering Agreement and a plan of action to bring Wildhorse into compliance with its obligations.

 Sincerely,